The HP Omen X 27 is the ideal monitor for competitive gaming if you (and your PC rig) have outgrown the low 1080p

-Further, the HP Omen X 27 can accept the HDR10 signal of compatible content, but it lacks proper display capabilities to notably enhance the viewing experience.
+Further, the HP Omen X 27 can accept the HDR10 signal of compatible content, but it lacks proper display capabilities to enhance the viewing experience notably.

 HDR content gets a boost in peak brightness up to 400-nits, but the lack of 10-bit color depth, high contrast ratio, and color quality is evident.
 The display doesn’t even qualify for VESA’s entry-level HDR400 certification.